 Some of you may ask that all the names mentioned above were totally into fitness and workouts.
 Then, how is it possible that these persons suffered from heart diseases?

-Many experts believe that extreme exercises or High-intensity workouts can be harmful for your heart like thickening of heart walls and scarring of heart.
-They believe that anyone interested in enrolling for a gym or anyone who wants to practise High-intensity workouts should do the following first:
+Many experts believe that extreme exercises or High-intensity workouts can be harmful to your heart like thickening of heart walls and scarring of the heart.
+They believe that anyone interested in enrolling for a gym or anyone who wants to practice High-intensity workouts should do the following first:

 - Understand your family history with respect to Heart diseases or disorders.